-Read my blog post, if you will, here.
-It is part of a whole series Verso are doing around the International Women’s Strike or, as I suggest in the post, what could also be called the gender strike.
+Read my blog post – ‘Gestators of all Genders, Unite!’ – here.
+It is part of a whole series Verso are doing around the International Women’s Strike, which, as I suggest in the post, could also (perhaps more generatively) be called the gender strike.

 Say it loud: we can affirm our non-desire to work even if we don’t work hard.
 Even when it comes to making babies who will die if we stop working.
 Though much bodily reproductive work ends up not being productive for capital (in either the immediate- or long-term), we can deploy the term ‘gestational labour’ literally.
 The particularity is that, just as gestation’s products take a while to emerge (babies have to grow up), work stoppages in this sphere generally don’t have any immediate impact.
 Their blows are delayed.
 Omit to bathe, feed and clothe your dependents on March 8th, and cynics may well snigger: nary a capitalist seems to be quaking in her boots.
 Extend that strike just a few more hours, however, and workers needed for the production of profits today and in the next decade start to sicken and fade.